myrhhcaiah/dragalia_control/README.md

 If you end up adding another device successfully, do get in contact with me either here, on youtube or on reddit, I'd be happy to add the position data to the next release.

 ### What are the button mappings?
+Note: *all actions are performed through manipulating the mouse*.
+There's code to attempt to interleave actions, but you might still get weirdness if you're moving and pressing a skill.

 The left stick is for movement.
 Pressing down quickly will attack.
 Pressing down for a long time will force strike.

 The right stick is for rolling.
 Flicking the stick quickly will result in a roll.
 Pressing down will trigger the dragon transformation.

 The face buttons (XYAB) are mapped to skills in order (e.g. X = s1, Y = s2, A = s3, B = s4).

-When the left shoulder bumper and the left shoulder trigger are held together, these buttons change to switch characters.
+When the left shoulder bumper and the left shoulder trigger are held together, the face buttons change to switch characters.

-When only the left shoulder bumper is held, these buttons change to the top row of the Kaleidoscope skill shares.
+When only the left shoulder bumper is held, the face buttons change to the top row of the Kaleidoscope skill shares.

-When only the left shoulder trigger is held, these buttons change to the bottom row of the Kaleidoscope skill shares.
+When only the left shoulder trigger is held, the face buttons change to the bottom row of the Kaleidoscope skill shares.

 The Start and Back buttons both map to the Menu button in game.

 The right shoulder bumper is for basic attacks.
-You cannot hold it down to forcestrike.
+You can hold it down to force strike.

-The right shoulder trigger is a debug button.
-Press it if you've moved the SCRCPY window or if it's otherwise behaving poorly.
+The right shoulder trigger is a **debug** button.
+Press it if you've moved the SCRCPY window or if you've updated the positions.json (this will recalculate the app position and the data from positions.json).

 ### What if I don't have an Xbox-like Controller?
 Most controllers know how to pretend to be an Xbox Controller.
 So, if you have a Logitech or something, it probably just works.